Immunisation - info & resources

 During pregnancy

-Women who catch influenza (Flu) during pregnancy are more at risk of hospital admission and serious complications.
+Influenza (Flu) is not just a common cold.
+Women who catch influenza during pregnancy are more at risk of hospital admission and serious complications.
 Babies are also at higher risk of complications from flu, the vaccine reduces this risk and provides some protection to your newborn baby.

 Whooping cough (Pertussis) vaccine is recommended for all pregnant women during each pregnancy, ideally from 20 - 32 weeks gestation but can be given up until birth.
 Whooping cough is a serious and life threatening illness for babies under 6 months of age.
 This vaccine given during pregnancy allows the mother's immune system to make protective antibodies that pass through the blood into baby, giving protection until baby can be immunised themselves.